gambitproject/gambit/doc/gui.efg.building.rst

 Adding moves
 ------------

-There are two options for adding moves to a tree, both reached by right-clicking the node where the move should go: a quick per-player submenu, and the more flexible :guilabel:`Insert move` dialog.

-#.
-Right-clicking any terminal node in the tree and choosing
-   :guilabel:`Insert move for` opens a submenu listing every player (each shown with its assigned colour), plus the chance player.
-Choosing a player extends the tree with a new move for that player at the node, with two actions.
-Choosing the chance player adds a chance move instead, with its two actions each given a probability weight of one-half.
+Right-clicking any node in the tree offers a per-player submenu for adding a move: :guilabel:`Append move for` at a terminal node, or :guilabel:`Insert move for` at a nonterminal one.
+Either way, the submenu lists every player (each shown with its assigned colour), plus the chance player.

+Choosing a player opens a small window anchored at the node, meant to be read as a sentence: :guilabel:`Append move for` (or :guilabel:`Insert move for`) the chosen player, :guilabel:`with` a number of actions.
+The number of actions defaults to two, and can be changed directly -- with the arrows beside it, or by typing -- at any point; below it, a label field is shown for each action, defaulting to a placeholder number that can be typed over.
+Tabbing past the last action's field adds another action and moves into it, so a move can be built up to more than two actions just by typing and tabbing, without touching the number-of-actions field at all.
+Pressing Enter in any field accepts the move as currently specified; pressing Escape, or clicking anywhere else, cancels it.
+If any action's label is currently invalid -- left empty, or duplicated among the move's other actions -- accepting is refused: the window stays open, with the problem described and the offending field or fields highlighted, whether that was attempted with Enter or by clicking away.

+Choosing the chance player adds a probability field next to each action's label.
+These default to splitting evenly across whatever actions currently exist.
+Adding an action gives the new one whatever share is still needed to bring the total to one (or zero, if the existing actions already summed to one or more), leaving every other action's probability exactly as typed -- so growing the list never silently overwrites a probability already entered.
+As with action labels, the move cannot be accepted unless every probability is a nonnegative number and they sum to exactly one.

+The two submenu labels reflect different underlying operations.
+At a terminal node, :guilabel:`Append move for` attaches the new move directly, since nothing is there yet.
+At a nonterminal node, :guilabel:`Insert move for` instead makes the new move the parent of the clicked node: the subtree that used to start there becomes the *first* action's subtree, and the new move's other actions each lead to a fresh terminal node.
+There is currently no way to choose a different action for the displaced subtree at insert time; to relocate it afterward, use drag-and-drop (see :ref:`copying-trees` below).

-   The player who moves at an *existing* move can be changed the same
-   way: right-clicking a nonterminal node offers the same submenu, labeled :guilabel:`Assign this move to`, listing the other players to which the move can be reassigned.
+The player who moves at an *existing* move can be changed separately, using the :guilabel:`Assign this move to` submenu, also reached by right-clicking a nonterminal node: this lists the other players to which the move can be reassigned, without changing the move's actions or the subtrees that follow them.
 A move cannot currently be changed between the chance player and a personal player this way -- nor can it be, at present, using any other method in the interface.

-2. Right-click any terminal node in the tree, and choose :guilabel:`Insert move` to display the :guilabel:`insert move` dialog.
-   The dialog is intended to read like a sentence:

-   + The first control specifies the player who will make the move.
-The move can be assigned to a new player by specifying :guilabel:`Insert move for a new player here`.
-   + The second control selects the information set to which to add the move.
-To create the move in a new information set, select :guilabel:`at a new information set` for this control.
-   + The third control sets the number of actions.
-This control is disabled unless the second control is set to :guilabel:`at a new information set`.
-     Otherwise, it is set automatically to the number of actions at the selected information set.

-Both are reached with a right-click, and can be useful in different contexts.
-The per-player submenu is a bit quicker to use, especially when creating trees that have few actions at each move.
-The dialog approach is a bit more flexible, in that a move can be added for a new, as-yet-undefined player, a move can be added directly into an existing information set, and a move can be immediately given more than two actions.

-A single action can also be added to, or removed from, an existing move using the :guilabel:`Edit move` dialog described next.
+A single action can also be added to, or removed from, an existing move using the :guilabel:`Move properties` dialog described next.

 .. _editing-moves: